dwarvesf/playground/01_literature/a-lens-to-modern-data-engineering.md

 This workflow demonstrates system thinking in action.
 Each component exists not in isolation but as part of a larger data symphony, where timing, coordination, and scalability are paramount.

-## The Data Engineer's Mental Models
+## The Data Engineer's mental models

 Looking back at our workflow diagrams, you might notice recurring patterns.
 This isn't coincidental – data engineers think in terms of fundamental data processing paradigms that appear across different scales and contexts: